 Youth/Adolescent Physical Activity (YAPA) Grant

-DNPA funds multiple organizations each year to help increase physical activity among youth 6-17 years old in Indiana.
-The grant is focused on providing physical activity opportunities for youth and adolescents in the classroom, school and before or after school program settings.
-Some examples include: utilizing funds for professional development for staff, creating and implementing a sustainable physical activity program and improving an existing program.
-We are no longer receiving applications for FY 2020-2021.
+The one year YAPA grant is focused on providing physical activity and physical education opportunities for youth and adolescents, 6-17 years of age (K-12) in the classroom, school and before or after school program settings.
+We will consider ideas that will best fit your community or organization to successfully improve the overall health of youth and adolescents.
+Some examples would be: utilizing funds for professional development for staff, creating and implementing a sustainable physical activity program or improving an existing program.

 Before, During and After School Resources